How to Automate Content Creation with AI Without Losing the Human Touch

 - create social posts from older articles

-This is very useful because older pages already have some history.
-Sometimes they only need stronger structure or clearer wording.
+This is useful because older pages already have history.
+Sometimes they only need stronger structure, clearer wording, or better examples.

 For example, if a post has impressions but low CTR, you can use AI to suggest: